Important information for Family Care and Partnership members and others who want information about these programs.

 In Family Care and Partnership, each MCO receives a monthly payment from the State of Wisconsin for each member.
 The MCO then pools the money and uses it to provide individually planned services for all of its members.

 Sometimes members are required to pay a share of the cost of the services they receive.
-This is called "cost share" or "spend down."
-If you will have a cost share or spend down, staff from the ADRC will discuss this with you before you make a final decision about enrolling.
+This is called "cost share."
+If you will have a cost share, staff from the ADRC will discuss this with you before you make a final decision about enrolling.

 Each MCO has a Member Handbook (called the Evidence of Coverage booklet in Partnership) that provides more information about MCO services and member rights.
 The MCO is required to give the Member Handbook and information about how to get a list of the providers it routinely uses (called the provider network list) to each member.
 This information is to show you the whole range of services and providers available to all members.
 It does not mean that you can get a service that is listed just because you are a member.
 You and your care team will determine which services are appropriate for your care plan.